Lennard Hartjes: Excelsior

 On 10 July 2023, Hartjes joined Eredivisie club Excelsior on a season-long loan from Feyenoord.
 He suffered a torn cruciate ligament during his debut in August, sidelining him for the entire campaign.
 Excelsior were relegated to the Eerste Divisie at the end of the 2023–24 season.

 On 26 July 2024, Hartjes completed a permanent transfer to Excelsior, signing a three-year contract.
 He featured in every match during the first half of the 2024–25 season but sustained another cruciate ligament injury in January 2025, ruling him out for the remainder of the campaign.
 Despite his absence, Excelsior secured promotion back to the Eredivisie by finishing second in the league.

+Hartjes returned from injury on 22 November 2025, starting in Excelsior's 2–1 away victory against Ajax in the Eredivisie.
+During his rehabilitation, he stated that the prolonged injury lay-off led him to briefly consider stepping away from professional football, saying that he had "thought about taking a break from the game" while recovering from the setback.

 International career

 Hartjes was called up by Netherlands under-19 team coach Bert Konterman in August 2021.
 He made his international debut for the under-19s on 6 September 2021, replacing Dylan Hopman during half-time of a friendly against Italy at Sportpark Nieuw Zuid in Katwijk.